ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 ### Usage
 To test the `welcome` function:

-1. Open your web browser and navigate to the web inspector.
+1. Open your web browser and navigate to the developer tools. (right-click on the page and select "Inspect")
 2. Go to the "Console" tab.
 3. Copy and paste the above code into the console.
 4. Run the `welcome('Holberton', 'School');` function by typing it into the console and pressing Enter.
 You should see an alert with the message "Welcome Holberton School!"